Welcome to the Visual and Performing Arts at Melbourne High School

-By clicking on the button above, you are taken to our virtual gallery.
+By clicking on the button below, you are taken to our virtual gallery.
 The gallery is hosted on artsteps – a free to use multi-platform service that you can view on your computer, phone or tablet.
 For the smoothest experience, we recommend that you download the artsteps app for free for your tablet or phone from the Appstore© or Google Play©.

 The work from our media classes is included in the exhibition, but due to bandwidth limitations in the virtual gallery, we recommend that it be viewed using the embedded videos below for the smoothest viewing experience.

 Alternate Media video links